stringtree/stringtree-migrate/README.md

 The aim of this software is to transparently and simply support the overwhelmingly common scenario.
 This means that some 'features' have not been implemented, particularly if they would complicate the day-to-day business of making sure the database is up to date for the latest code.

 * No support for 'downgrading' the database.
 This is a tricky process, risking loss of data and very rarely required in practice.
 This _may_ be added in the future.
 * No script processing, for example to substitute values at run-time.
-If you want your scripts to vary, do that in your own code _before_ passing the scripts to Stringtree Migrate.
+If you want your scripts to vary, remember that you are in charge of where and how the scripts are stored, so feel free to mess with them _before_ passing the scripts to Stringtree Migrate.

 ## Drivers